Social & Policy Sciences MPhil and PhD

 - The opportunity to develop skills and a broader knowledge base by contributing to teaching.

 The excellence of the research undertaken within the Department of Social & Policy Sciences has been recognised most recently by the award of the prestigious Queen's Anniversary Prize in 2011.
-We were also ranked 2nd in the country in the 2008 Research Assessment Exercise.

 Current student projects

 Take an insight into what some of our current students are researching »